syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.NETCORE/styles.md

 This section explains the different styles of Floating Action Button.

-## FAB styles
+## FAB Styles

-The Asp.Net Core Floating Action Button supports the following predefined styles that can be defined using the [cssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_CssClass) property.
-You can customize by replacing the `cssClass` property with the below defined class.
+The Asp.Net Core Floating Action Button supports the following predefined styles that can be defined using the [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_CssClass) property.
+You can customize by replacing the `CssClass` property with the below defined class.

 | Class | Description |
 | -------- | -------- |